Fire & Water (Ecoutez Vos Murs)

-Fire & Water is an album by Jean-Jacques Burnel and Dave Greenfield of the Stranglers, released on 11 November 1983 on the Epic record label.
+Fire & Water (Ecoutez Vos Murs) is an album by Jean-Jacques Burnel and Dave Greenfield of the Stranglers, released on 11 November 1983 on the Epic record label.
 It is the soundtrack for the film Ecoutez Vos Murs, directed by Vincent Coudanne.

 Burnel is reported to have said in 2011 that the film was shown once at a premiere screening in London, never to be seen again.
 The track "Rain and Dole and Tea" features Maggie Reilly, best known for her collaboration with the composer Mike Oldfield, on vocals, which in a remixed form was released as a single.
 The album spent one week at number 94 in the UK Albums Chart.

 Fire & Water was reissued on CD by Edsel Records in April 2008, remastered from the original tapes.
 This features the remix of "Rain and Dole and Tea" as a bonus track.

 Background

 In 1983, bassist Jean-Jacques Burnel and keyboardist Dave Greenfield were commissioned by French film director Vincent Coudanne to write music for his semi-animated art film Ecoutez Vos Murs (lit.
 'Listen to Your Walls').
 Their compositions would form the musical basis for the film, but the lyrics were written purely for the album.
 Maggie Reilly, an acquaintance of Burnel and Greenfield, was asked to perform lead vocals on the track "Rain and Dole and Tea".
 She recorded several harmony vocals, aiming for a 1960s girl group sound.
 The single version, however, omits the layered vocals.